AkutoSai/Checklists-and-Roadmaps/Autonomous Vehicles Security Checklist.md

    4. Tools and Equipment
       - Identify and prepare the necessary tools and equipment for the reverse engineering process, such as:
-         - **Hardware Tools:** JTAG debuggers, logic analyzers, oscilloscopes, multimeters.
+         - **Hardware Tools:** JTAG debuggers, logic analyzers, oscilloscopes, multimeters and HackRF.
-         - **Software Tools:** IDA Pro, Ghidra, Binwalk, Wireshark, Bus Pirate, CAN bus analyzers.
+         - **Software Tools:** IDA Pro, Ghidra, Binwalk, Wireshark, Bus Pirate and CAN bus analyzers.
-         - **Programming Tools:** Python, C/C++, assembly language.
+         - **Programming Tools:** Python, C/C++ and assembly language.
-         - **Hardware Interfaces:** JTAG adapters, CAN bus interfaces, USB-to-serial converters.
+         - **Hardware Interfaces:** JTAG adapters, CAN bus interfaces and USB-to-serial converters.

    5. Physical Inspection
       - Perform a thorough physical inspection of the smart car, examining its hardware components, connectors, circuit boards, and wiring.